cloudinary-devs/cloudinary-meta-pop/README.md

 If you have no plans of using the "Metadata by folder structure" there is no need to set it up"

 ### Configure it on your cloudianry account:
-To Configure the tool you will need to create an upload preset.
+To Configure the tool you will need to create an upload preset with a notification url. you can learn how to do it here: https://cloudinary.com/documentation/upload_presets

-One for each of the feature in this app where each will be pointed at the relevant endpoint.
+To use the update by csv method point the notification url to:
+	{your app url}/manifest

+To use the Update by folder method point the notification url to:
+	{your app url}/foldertree

 ## Develop and Evolve the code!